 \subsection{Interpolation Modeling Methods}

-To further model long-term dynamics consistency from historical observations, some researchers make innovations in terms of interpolation modeling based on existing motions.
-Typically, \emph{Zhou et al.}~\cite{Zhou2022Exploring} develop a texture consistency loss in motion estimation to ensure that interpolated content maintains the similar structures to corresponding counterparts. \emph{Argaw et al.}~\cite{argaw2022long} conduct motions in the same direction as references for current interpolation when there is a large gap between input frames.
-To obtain reliable motions from a kinematic perspective, non-linear models~\cite{xu2019quadratic,liu2020enhanced,zhang2020video,xing2021flow,Saikat2022Non,tulyakov2022time} aim to approximate complex motion in the real world and overcome the temporal limitation of camera sensors. \emph{Xu et al.}~\cite{xu2019quadratic} first define a quadratic model against existing linear models.
-To achieve precise motions, \emph{Liu et al.}~\cite{liu2020enhanced} adopt a rectified quadratic flow prediction formulation with a least squares function. \emph{Zhang et al.}~\cite{zhang2020video} further derive a general curvilinear motion trajectory formula on reference frames without temporal priors. \textbf{\emph{Saikat et al.}~\cite{Saikat2022Non} utilize the predicted non-linear flow as coefficients to automatically select linear or quadratic model through space-time convolution network. \emph{Tulyakov et al.}~\cite{tulyakov2022time} realize continuous non-linear motion estimation through combining both images and intermediate events.
-Whereas, due to the incomplete consideration of the complicated model in real scenes, the performance of VFI is still limited.
-Hence, we reformulate VFI as a joint regression strategy, and further extend the existing models to adapt kinematic situations.}
+To further model long-term dynamics consistency from historical observations, some researchers have made innovations in terms of interpolation modeling based on existing motions. {Typically, \emph{Zhou et al.}~\cite{Zhou2022Exploring} develop a texture consistency loss to ensure that interpolated content maintains structures similar to corresponding counterparts.} \emph{Argaw et al.}~\cite{argaw2022long} conduct motions in the same direction as references for current interpolation when there is a large gap between input frames. {In addition, some methods~\cite{chan2021basicvsr,chan2022basicvsr++,zhou2022revisiting} propose the progressive non-linear motion estimation strategy, which aims to approximate complex motions.
+BasicVSR~\cite{chan2021basicvsr} and BasicVSR++~\cite{chan2022basicvsr++} use temporal alignment for long-term motion formulation in video super-resolution with all frames known, where the accumulation of errors may affect the final performance. \emph{Zhou et al.}~\cite{zhou2022revisiting} propose an iterative alignment strategy that performs gradual refinement for shared sub-alignments.
+These methods focus on identifying how a finer motion for alignment can be learned with all frames known and on matching motion estimation in temporal dimensionality.} To obtain reliable motions from a kinematic perspective, non-linear models~\cite{xu2019quadratic,liu2020enhanced,zhang2020video,xing2021flow,Saikat2022Non,tulyakov2022time} have been utilized with the aim of approximating complex motion in the real world and overcoming the temporal limitation of camera sensors. \emph{Xu et al.}~\cite{xu2019quadratic} first define a quadratic model against existing linear models.
+To achieve precise motions, \emph{Liu et al.}~\cite{liu2020enhanced} adopt a rectified quadratic flow prediction formulation with a least squares function. \emph{Zhang et al.}~\cite{zhang2020video} further derive a general curvilinear motion trajectory formula on reference frames without temporal priors. {\emph{Saikat et al.}~\cite{Saikat2022Non} utilize the predicted non-linear flow as coefficients to automatically select linear or quadratic models through space-time convolution networks.} \emph{Tulyakov et al.}~\cite{tulyakov2022time} realize continuous non-linear motion estimation by combining both images and intermediate events.
+However, due to the incomplete consideration of complicated models in real scenes, the performance of VFI is still limited. {Hence, we reformulate VFI as a joint regression strategy and further expand upon the existing models to adapt them to kinematic situations.}